 If the mattress is too soft, you could sink in too much and your spine will be too curved.
 This could similarly lead to pain across your body.
 A mattress that is too soft is not ideal either.

 There is no one best mattress brand or type for sleeping on your side.
 A spring mattress with a pillow top can be a fine solution.
-Something unique like the Purple mattress can be great too.
+Something unique like the Purple mattress can be great too, especially with their new models that have recently come out.
 A higher density memory foam mattress can be great, too, as it contours very well to your body and still relieves the pressure points on your hips and shoulders.
 Latex mattresses also can be good options.
 There is more than one way to skin a cat in this scenario.
 I recommend starting with the brands I recommended, see what you like or don’t like, then use that as a starting point for making your final decision.

 Joe is the editor of Mattress Clarity.
 When he isn't testing sleep products, he enjoys working out, reading, and playing classical piano.